HEAT 1X Tycho Brahe: 2011

 The new launch attempt was on 3 June 2011.
 Hjortø was once again used for Mission Control.
 The submarine was left behind as the Sputnik had been outfitted with its own diesel engines during the winter 2010–11.

 After again experiencing a technical problem with the auto-sequence, the rocket and spacecraft went up in the air.
 After lift-off, HEAT 1X Tycho Brahe achieved supersonic speed but its flight path deviated from the vertical, so Mission Control had to shut the engine off after 21 seconds.
 Maximum altitude was estimated to 2.8 km and the ground track was 8.5 km.
 Booster and spacecraft separated but a parachute was torn off the booster due to excessive air drag.
 Tycho Brahe's parachutes didn't unfold correctly either, so the spacecraft received a large bulge at the 26 G impact.
 It is reported that it was water-filled when it was salvaged.
 The booster sank to a depth of 80–90 meters in the Baltic Sea A film of the launch from the pilot's point of view has been released.

 Goal

-A crewed launch was at the time estimated to be 3–5 years away, but if successful, Denmark would be the 4th nation to launch humans into space, after the USSR (Russia), USA, and China.
+A crewed launch was at the time estimated to be 3–5 years away, but if successful, Denmark would be the fourth nation to independently launch humans into space, after the Soviet Union (Russia), the United States, and China.